gitdeepaks/Javascript-StartOver/InterviewQuestions.md

   **Example:**

   - If the front-end communicates with a BFF or API gateway that is part of a service mesh, understanding the mesh's behavior is important for debugging and performance optimization.

 ---

-**Conclusion**

-By thoroughly preparing these questions and understanding the underlying concepts, you'll be well-equipped to tackle both machine coding tests and viva questions in your interviews.
-Remember to draw upon your practical experience during discussions, as real-world applications of these concepts can greatly enhance your responses.

-**Good luck with your interviews and future endeavors!**

----